Table of Contents

-- Underlying directories that are transitional are created according to our configuration with authorization groups.
+- Underlying directories are created according to our configuration with authorization groups.
 The groups are created for the authorization end point, but receive here only list right.

 - In case of authorized directories, several authorization groups can be entered, one with read-execute-rights, one with read-write-rights and one with modify-rights.
 Authorization groups with full control rights should have exceptions.

 - These rights are transmitted to the secondary directories.